 If you have a very complex case of malocclusion, you may want to go for traditional metal braces, although clear aligners are able to correct a wide range of cases.

-Another option that’s cheaper than ClearCorrect but that can still offer great results for mild to moderate cases is Smile Direct Club.
-If you think you may be eligible for at-home clear aligners like Smile Direct Club, take their Smile Assessment to find out.
+Another option that’s cheaper than ClearCorrect but that can still offer great results for mild to moderate cases is Candid.
+If you think you may be eligible for at-home clear aligners, take their Smile Assessment to find out.
+After that, you can either order your impression kits online or head to a Candid Studio for in-person assistance.